feltcoop/svelte-mutable-store/README.md

 all objects and functions are _not equal_ because they _could_ have been mutated.
-By enabling `immutable`, the developer is telling the compiler, "I won't mutate things, so knowing that, please avoid as much wasted work as you can", and it then detects value changes using simple referential equality.
+By enabling `immutable`, the developer is telling the compiler, "I won't mutate things, so knowing that, please avoid as much wasted work as you can", and it then detects value changes using simple referential equality, cleaning up some of our dirty checking.

 > for more on `immutable`, see
 > [this short writeup](https://github.com/spiderspace/mutable#more-about-immutable)